One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

-We begin with a brief discussion on a simple and natural extension of the original 1qfa model.
-First of all, we remind that, for most types of classical one-way finite automata, it is of no importance whether a tape head erases or modifies the content of any tape cell before leaving off that tape cell, because the tape head never returns to this tape cell to retrieve any modified information.
-In those cases, although the tape head is allowed to return to the modified tape cells, the computational power of automata do not change.
-For instance, as noted earlier, advised 1dfa's are computationally equivalent to one-tape linear-time deterministic Turing machines with linear-size advice; namely, $\onedlin/lin = \reg/n$ and $\onebplin/Rlin = \reg/Rn$ hold \cite{TYL10,Yam10}.
-These equalities suggest that the ``read-only'' requirement of an input tape is irrelavant to the computational power of 1dfa's.
-Now, suppose that we re-define two automata models---1dfa's and 1rfa's---used in the previous sections for deterministic and randomized advice so that they are allowed to modify any {\em advice symbol} written in any tape cell of the lower tape track before their tape heads leave the scanned tape cell (but the tape heads never visit the same tape cell again).
-For our reference, such a tape track is referred to as a {\em rewritable advice tape track}.
-It is not difficult to see that such a re-definition does not alter the advised language families, such as $\reg/n$, $\onerfa/n$, $\reg/Rn$, and $\onerfa/Rn$.
+We begin with a brief discussion on how to extend the original advised 1qfa model (given in Section \ref{sec:basic-property-QFA/n}) in a simple and natural way.
+First of all, we remind that, for most types of classical ``one-way'' finite automata, it is of no importance whether a tape head erases or modifies the content of any tape cell just before leaving off that tape cell, because the tape head never returns to this particular tape cell to retrieve any modified information.
+Even if the tape head is allowed to return to the modified tape cells, the computational power of the automata may not change in many natural cases.
+For instance, as noted earlier, advised 1dfa's (resp., bounded-error advised 1pfa's) are computationally equivalent to one-tape linear-time deterministic (resp., bounded-error probabilistic) Turing machines with linear-size advice; in short, both $\onedlin/lin = \reg/n$ \cite{TYL10} and $\onebplin/Rlin = \reg/Rn$ \cite{Yam10} hold.
+These equalities suggest that the ``read-only'' requirement for input tapes is irrelevant to the computational power of 1dfa's and 1pfa's.
+Now, suppose that we re-define two automata models---1qfa's and 1rfa's---used in the previous sections for deterministic and randomized advice so that they are further allowed to modify any {\em advice symbol} written in each tape cell of the lower tape track before their tape heads leave this current tape cell (but, importantly, the tape heads never visit the same tape cell again).
+For our reference, such a tape track is referred to as a {\em rewritable advice (tape) track}.
+It is not difficult to see that such a new definition does not alter the advised language families, such as $\reg/n$ and $\reg/Rn$, simply because underlying automata cannot remember more than a constant number of modified symbols.